JuDFTteam/masci-tools/docs/source/user_guide/fleur_plots.rst

 The weights will be used to change the size and color (according to a colormap) to indicate regions of high weight.

-The two exmaples below show the resulting plots for a non-psinpolarized system (bulk Si) weighted for the s-orbital on the first atom and a spin-polarized system (Fe fcc) with weights for the d-orbital on the first atom type.
+The two examples below show the resulting plots for a non-psinpolarized system (bulk Si) weighted for the s-orbital on the first atom and a spin-polarized system (Fe fcc) with weights for the d-orbital on the first atom type.
 For both systems the necessary code is exactly the same and is shown above the plots.
 The shown plots are the ones for the matplotlib plotting backend:

 .. code-block:: python